sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 *Recommendation: No reccomendations.
 Just redundant that there's two search bars, but I realize both is necessary as the Roadrunner AI prompts the user right away which is better for college students who are not so used navigating technology and websites.*

+#### Overall Evaluation of College of the Desert:
+**(2)** College of the Desert needs to have more emphasis on the student resources and better organizational skills for the whole website.
+The search bar alleviates the strain on trying to remember the location of links, however, the user shouldn't think about having to remember that much in the first place.
+Even when navigating through the other pages, it's too much scrolling.
+A submenu that follows the user as it scrolls down would help or anchors would help too.
+It would also be really helpful if they provided links to the instagrams of the food banks available.
+The heuristic that needs the most help is: #8, #2, and #1.

 ### Second site: FoodPantries.Org